Kenny Endo: Early life

-Kenny Endo was born on April 2, 1953 in Los Angeles, California to an Issei (first generation) father and Nisei (second generation) mother Japanese American parents.
+Kenny Endo was born on April 2, 1953, in Los Angeles, California, to an Issei (first generation) father and Nisei (second generation) mother Japanese American parents.
 Endo was raised in Los Angeles with his brother and three sisters, and while he was exposed to some Japanese culture as a child, he grew up as an American.
-From an early age, he loved drums and taiko, and started playing drums at nine years of age.
+From an early age, he loved drums and started playing drums at nine years of age.
 Endo played in the school orchestra and band, and on his own drum set throughout middle and high school.

 Endo began college at the University of California, Santa Cruz; he would eventually major in Political Science and minor in Ethnomusicology at UCLA.
 In 1973, while still in college, he had the opportunity to do a six-month field study on a Native American reservation in Arizona, which had served as Poston War Relocation Center, the largest Japanese-American internment camp during WWII.
 The experience was a big turning point in his life that made him want to learn more about his own culture.
 Around the same time, in 1973, Kenny had his first experience with kumidaiko (ensemble drumming) when he saw San Francisco Taiko Dojo perform in San Jose.
 The performance made him realize that taiko was something he wanted to do in life.
 After finishing his time on the Native American reservation, Endo returned to Los Angeles and in 1975 was accepted into Kinnara Taiko, the seminal taiko group in Los Angeles, which is based in the Senshin Buddhist Temple.

 Career

 However, at the time Kinnara Taiko was only playing during the Obon festival season, and Endo wanted more practice.
 He consequently spent a summer studying with Seiichi Tanaka and the San Francisco Taiko Dojo (SFTD), and, after finishing school at the University of California, Los Angeles in 1976, he moved to San Francisco to continue working with SFTD.
 While there, he studied taiko by day and worked as a jazz musician by night.
 Up until this point in his life, Endo had been heavily influenced by his love of all music, especially rock and jazz.
 In 1979, he had to make the choice of whether to continue studying taiko and move to Japan, or to pursue jazz seriously and move to New York City.
 He chose taiko, which combined his interest in drums and music and his desire to get back to his cultural roots, and, in 1980, Endo moved to Japan to study the roots of the art form.
-The trip, which was originally supposed to last one year, took a total of ten.
+The trip, which was originally intended to be for one year, resulted in ten.